What we’ve been up to…

 - Dr. Yu was selected as one of the 2020 SPIE Defense + Commercial Sensing (DCS) Rising Researcher in the area of Micro/Nano Fabrication.
 (Jan.
 2020)

 - Congratulations to Kyoseung Sim for accepting a tenure track faculty position in Ulsan National Institute of Science and Technology – UNIST, South Korea!
-Best wishes for his academic career!
+Best wishes for his future academic career!
 (Jan.
 2020)

 - Faheem Ershad won the 2nd Place Scholarship Award in the UH 2019 Graduate Research Showcase, hosted by The UH Graduate School and the Office of the Provost.
 Congratulations!
 (Nov.
 2019)